 A fatty acid is a common kind of molecule in living things.
-All fatty acids have share a similar structure: At the core is a long chain of carbon atoms linked together.
+All fatty acids have a similar structure: At the core is a long chain of carbon atoms linked together.
 The carbons have hydrogens bonded on their outsides.
 At one end, the chain is linked to a carboxylic acid.
 That’s a quartet of one carbon, two oxygens and a hydrogen, grouped together.

-When two fatty acid chains pair together with a phosphate group (a phosphorous atom surrounded by oxygen atoms) at their head, they form a phospholipid.
+When two fatty-acid chains pair up with a phosphate group (a phosphorous atom surrounded by oxygen atoms) at their head, they form a phospholipid.
 The phosphate end loves water.
 The fatty acid end does not.
 To protect themselves in a liquid environment, groups of phospholipids will self-organize.
 The water-loving ends point out toward water, while the water-hating ends pair with each other.
 A double layer of phospholipids forms something important — a membrane.
 Every single cell in your body is surrounded by one.

-If three fatty acid chains get together, another structure can link them.
+If three fatty-acid chains get together, another structure can link them.
 It is a glycerol (a very short three-carbon chain).
 And this forms a triglyceride.
 These molecules are the building blocks of body fat.
 The body can quickly break down this body fat for energy when no food is available, protecting us from starvation.